 TIP: The size of trucks should usually match the width of the deck that they are being mounted to.

 Deck, grip, trucks – check – but you won’t get far without wheels.
 There are a lot of different wheels made for all kinds of skating.
-Some are specifically formulated for skateparks, some for sliding, some for rough ground, and some are designed to be good all-around wheels.
+Some are specifically formulated for skateparks, some for rough ground, and many are designed to be good for all-around performance.

 Harder (95-101a), mid-sized (50-58mm) wheels are usually preferred for park and street skating because they slide easily, are fast on smooth surfaces, and fit easily on any type of deck.